hpdobrica/digital-garden-public/K8S Apiserver.md

 date : 03-11-2021
 ---

 Kube Apiserver is the primary component of a [[Kubernetes]] cluster.
-It runs on a Master Node, and is the only component which is talking directly to the [[etcd cluster]].
+It runs on a [[K8S Master Node]], and is the only component which is talking directly to the [[etcd cluster]].
 It exposes a REST API through which all K8S components interact with the cluster / with each other.

 Whenever you execute a `kubectl` command, your client is sending a request to the Kube Apiserver.